Skip to main content

 Expansion

-So in this section we will adapt and expand our plugin to contain multiple metrics and update them periodically.
+In this section, we will adapt and expand our plugin to handle multiple metrics and update them periodically.

 Refactor